elastic/kibana/rfcs/text/0008_pulse.md

 - **Instructions**
 These are the messages generated in the form of feedback to the different channels.
 Typically, channels will follow a bi-directional communication process _(Local <-> Remote)_ but there might be channels that do not generate any kind of instruction _(Local -> Remote)_ and, similarly, some other channels that do not provide any telemetry at all, but allows Pulse to send updates to our products _(Local <- Remote)_.

+## Phased implementation

+At the moment of writing this document, anyone can push _fake_ telemetry data to our Telemetry cluster.
+They only need to know the public encryption key, the endpoint and the format of the data, all of that easily retrievable.
+We take that into consideration when analysing the data we have at the moment and it is a risk we are OK with for now.

+But, given that we aim to provide feedback to the users and clusters in the form of instructions, the **Security and Integrity of the information** is critical.
+We need to come up with a solution that ensures the instructions are created based on data that was uniquely created (signed?) by the source.
+If we cannot ensure that, we should not allow that piece of information to be used in the generation of the instructions for that cluster and we should mark it so we know it could be maliciously injected when using it in our analysis.

+But also, we want to be able to ship the benefits of Pulse on every release.
+That's why we are thinking on a phased release, starting with limited functionality and evolving to the final complete vision of this product.
+This RFC suggests the following phased implementation:

+1. **Be able to ingest granular data**
+With the introduction of the **channels**, we can start receiving granular data that will help us all on our analysis.
+At this point, the same _security_ features as the current telemetry are considered: The payload is encrypted by the Kibana server so no mediator can spoof the data.
+The same risks as the current telemetry still apply at this point: anyone can _impersonate_ and send the data on behalf of another cluster, making the collected information useless.
+Because this information cannot be used to generate any instruction, we may not care about the **Deployment Hash ID** at this stage.
+This means no authentication is required to push data.
+The works at this point in time will be focused on creating the initial infraestructure, receiving early data and start with the migration of the current telemetry into the new channel-based model.
+Finally, start exploring the new visualisations we can provide with this new model of data.

+2. **Secured ingest channel**
+In this phase, our efforts will focus on securing the communications and integrity of the data.
+This includes:
+    - **Generation of the Deployment Hash ID**:
+    Discussions on whether it should be self-generated and accepted/rejected by the Remote Pulse Service (RPS) or it should be generated and assigned by the RPS because it is the only one that can ensure uniqueness.
+    - **Locally store the Deployment Hash ID as an encrypted saved object**:
+    This comes back with a caveat: OSS versions will not be able to receive instructions.
+We will need to maintain a fallback mechanism to the phase 1 logic (it may be a desired scenario because it could happen the encrypted saved objects are not recoverable due to an error in the deployment and we should still be able to apply that fallback).
+    - **Authenticity of the information (Local -> Remote)**:
+    We need to _sign_ the data in some way the RPS can confirm the information reported as for a _Deployment Hash ID_ comes from the right source.
+    - **Authenticity of the information (Remote -> Local)**:
+    We need the Local Pulse Service (LPS) to be able to confirm the responses from the RPS data has not been altered by any mediator.
+It could be done via encryption using a key provided by the LPS.
+This should be provided to the RPS inside an encrypted payload in the same fashion we currently encrypt the telemetry.
+    - **Integrity of the data in the channels**:
+    We need to ensure an external plugin cannot push data to channels to avoid malicious corruption of the data.
+We could achieve this by either making this plugin only available to Kibana-shipped plugins or storing the `pluginID` that is pushing the data to have better control of the source of the data (then an ingest pipeline can reject any source of data that should not be accepted).

+    All the suggestions in this phase can be further discussed at that point (maybe in another RFC?).

+3. **Instruction handling**
+This final phase we'll implement the instruction generation and handling at the same time we are adding more **channels**.
+We can discuss at this point if we want to be able to provide _harmless_ instructions for those deployments that are not _secured_ (i.e.: Cloud cost estimations, User-profiled-based marketing updates, ...).

 ## Architecture